WHAT IS CITY SOLICITORS HORIZONS?

 WHICH LAW FIRMS ARE INVOLVED?

 18 City law firms have signed up to the scheme to provide mentoring, work experience and support with training sessions.
-These are:

 Baker & McKenzie